timloveday1/digital-writing-folio/project-development.md

 ## Development processes

-In discussing the project with Benjamin Laird, my tutor, he offered a base template for the work via [glitch](https://sedate-octagonal-grasshopper.glitch.me).
+In discussing the project with Benjamin Laird, my tutor, he offered a base template for the work via glitch: https://sedate-octagonal-grasshopper.glitch.me.
 This base templated was derived from his poem [Core Values](https://poetry.codetext.net/core-values/).
 I then used this work to develop my work, as the piece has the 'unfurling' quality I was after.

 Similarly, in relaying concerns regarding audio syncing, Benjamin suggested using audio sunc through howl.js: https://glitch.com/edit/#!/audio-example-with-howler